 In November 2007, we adopted a shareholder rights plan, which was subsequently amended.
-See also "Item 10.
-Additional Information-Memorandum and Articles of Association-Shareholder Rights Plan" in our 2014 Annual Report, which is incorporated by reference in this prospectus supplement and the accompanying prospectus.
+See also "Description of Share Capital-Shareholder Rights Plan" in the accompanying prospectus.
 Although the rights plan will not prevent a takeover, it is intended to encourage anyone seeking to acquire our company to negotiate with our board of directors prior to attempting a takeover by potentially significantly diluting an acquirer's ownership interest in our outstanding shares.
 The existence of the rights plan may also discourage transactions that otherwise could involve payment of a premium over prevailing market prices for the ADSs.

-We may be classified as a passive foreign investment company, which could result in adverse United States federal income tax consequences for U.S. Holders.
+We may be classified as a passive foreign investment company, which could result in adverse United States federal income tax consequences for United States investors in the ADSs or ordinary shares.

-Based on the market price of the ADSs and our ordinary shares, the value of our assets, and the composition of our assets and income, we do not believe that we were a passive foreign investment company (a "PFIC") for United States federal income tax purposes for our taxable year ended December 31, 2014.
-However, due to changes in those factors this year, although we cannot be certain, we believe there is a meaningful risk that we will be treated as a PFIC for our taxable year ending December 31, 2015.
-The application of the PFIC rules is subject to ambiguity in several respects and we must make an annual determination as to whether we are a PFIC (after the close of each taxable year).
-Accordingly, we cannot assure you that we will, or will not, be a PFIC for our current taxable year or for any future taxable year.
+Based on the market price of the ADSs and our ordinary shares, the value of our assets, and the composition of our assets and income, we do not believe that we were a passive foreign investment company (a "PFIC") for United States federal income tax purposes for our taxable year ended December 31, 2016.
+The application of the PFIC rules is subject to ambiguity in several respects and, in addition, we must make a separate determination as to whether we are a PFIC after the close of each taxable year.
+Accordingly, we cannot assure you of our PFIC status for our current taxable year ending December 31, 2017 or for any future taxable year.

 A non-U.S. corporation will be considered a PFIC for any taxable year if either (i) at least 75% of its gross income is passive income or (ii) at least 50% of the value of its assets (based on an average of the quarterly values of the assets during a taxable year) is attributable to assets that produce, or are held for the production of, passive income.
 The value of our assets generally will be determined by reference to the market price of the ADSs and ordinary shares, which may fluctuate considerably.
-If we were treated as a PFIC for any taxable year during which a U.S. Holder held an ADS or an ordinary share, certain adverse United States federal income tax consequences could apply to the U.S. Holder (as defined herein).
-For a more detailed discussion of United States federal income tax consequences to U.S. Holders, see "Item 10.
-Additional Information-Taxation-Certain United States Federal Income Tax Considerations-Passive Foreign Investment Company Rules" in our 2014 Annual Report, which is incorporated by reference in this prospectus supplement and the accompanying prospectus.
+If we were treated as a PFIC for any taxable year during which a U.S. Holder (as defined in "Taxation-United States Federal Income Taxation") held an ADS or an ordinary share, certain adverse United States federal income tax consequences could apply to the U.S. Holder (as defined herein).
+For a more detailed discussion of United States federal income tax consequences to U.S. Holders that would result from our classification as a PFIC, see "Taxation-United States Federal Income Taxation."